magx2/rf24-java-jni/README.md

     ./gradlew :examples:runRf24PingPongClientExample

-_Note: you can run Rf24PingPongServerExample.ino on Arduino to have second device that will start pinging this example._
+Note: *You can run Rf24PingPongServerExample.ino on Arduino to have second device that will start pinging this example.*

 # RF24